Safer Recruitment

 • For all new staff, a clearly written and structured induction programme is in place.
 The programme includes training, shadowing and opportunities to read and discuss the club’s policies and procedures.

-1. Equality Policy
+1. EDI Policy

 2. Safeguarding Policy